qrvey/partner-portal/docs/deployment/customizing-qrvey-deployment.md

 At this point, the changes are deployed and you can start using the Platform.

-## Updating Deployment Settings
+## Update Deployment Settings

-This section will show you the steps needed to update a particular setting in a Qrvey Platform’s deployment.
+Follow these steps to update a particular setting in a Qrvey Platform’s deployment.

 ### Change “From” Email Address
 Qrvey platform uses AWS SES to send out all emails.
 These emails come from Automation or Page flows and also transactional emails like the “forgot password” feature.